 A popular mitigation is to provide additional mapping functions:

 locale_lower.
-These function work differently in some places than in others, which is extremely alarming if you are concerned with testability.
+These functions work differently in some places than in others, which is extremely alarming if you are concerned with testability.
 The

 locale functions work the same as the original functions in most places, but in Turkey they correctly implement the Turkish case rules.
 So in theory, it is possible to write software that works correctly everywhere, even in Turkey.